vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Edit a record

-To edit a record, we send a  `PUT` command to the `/public-api/v1/lists/items` endpoint.
-Beside the list name we must add the row ID of the data to be edited.
+To edit a record, we send a `PUT` request to the `/public-api/v1/lists/items` endpoint.
+In the request body, we provide the following properties:

+* `listName` - The name of the list we want to edit.
+* `rowId` - The ID of the record we want to edit.
+* `data` - The column name and new value for that column.

 {% highlight python %}
 # Edit a record